ardriveapp/pub-docs/docs/src/docs/arfs/entity-types.md

 - Snapshot entities require a single transaction. which contains a Data JSON with all of the Drive’s rolled up ArFS metadata and standard Snapshot GQL tags that identify the Snapshot.

+ArFS v0.14 introduces the `isHidden` metadata property. `isHidden` is a boolean (true/false) that tells clients if they should display the file or folder.
+Hidden files still exist and will be included in [snapshots](#snapshot), but should not be rendered by clients.
+If `isHidden` is not present, its value should be assumed false.

 ## Drive

 A drive is the highest level logical grouping of folders and files.
 All folders and files must be part of a drive, and reference the Drive ID of that drive.